Take a Packet Capture on the Management Interface

 Each platform has a default number of bytes that

 tcpdumpcaptures.
 The PA-200 and PA-500 firewalls capture 68 bytes of data from each packet and anything over that is truncated.
-The PA-3000, PA-5000 Series, the PA-7000 Series firewalls, and VM-Series firewalls capture 96 bytes of data from each packet.
+The PA-5000 Series, the PA-7000 Series firewalls, and VM-Series firewalls capture 96 bytes of data from each packet.
 To define the number of packets that

 tcpdumpwill capture, use the